(A) As used in this chapter and all other rules promulgated pursuant to Chapter 3748. of the Revised Code:

 (73) "Fit test" means the use of a protocol to qualitatively or quantitatively evaluate the fit of a respirator on an individual.

-(74) "Generally applicable environmental radiation standards" means standards issued by the United States environmental protection agency under the authority of the Atomic Energy Act of 1954, as amended, that impose limits on radiation exposures or levels, or concentrations or quantities of radioactive material, in the general environment outside the boundaries of locations under the control of persons possessing or using radioactive material.
+(74) "Generally applicable environmental radiation standards" means standards issued by the United States environmental protection agency under the authority of the Atomic Energy Act of 1954, 68 Stat.
+919, 42 U.S.C.
+2011, as amended (2005), that impose limits on radiation exposures or levels, or concentrations or quantities of radioactive material, in the general environment outside the boundaries of locations under the control of persons possessing or using radioactive material.

 (75) "Gray" or "Gy" means the SI unit of absorbed dose.
 One gray is equal to an absorbed dose of one joule per kilogram (one hundred rads).